 Nobody cares what you think.

-You're you're a hardcore leftist.
+You're a hardcore leftist.

 You can't acknowledge the failure of the Obama years.